OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 Type:
 Array.<(String|[Contact](/javascript/api/outlook/office.contact)|[MeetingSuggestion](/javascript/api/outlook/office.meetingsuggestion)|[PhoneNumber](/javascript/api/outlook/office.phonenumber)|[TaskSuggestion](/javascript/api/outlook/office.tasksuggestion))>

----
----

 #### getInitializationContextAsync([options], [callback])

 Gets initialization data passed when the add-in is [activated by an actionable message](/outlook/actionable-messages/invoke-add-in-from-actionable-message).

 > [!NOTE]
-> This method is only supported by Outlook 2016 or later on Windows (Click-to-Run versions later than 16.0.8413.1000) and Outlook on the web for Office 365.
+> This method is only supported by Outlook 2016 or later for Windows (Click-to-Run versions later than 16.0.8413.1000) and Outlook on the web for Office 365.

 ##### Parameters
 |Name|Type|Attributes|Description|
 |---|---|---|---|
 |`options`|Object|&lt;optional&gt;|An object literal that contains one or more of the following properties.|